Mountain-Ultra Training Plan

 Is This Plan for You?

 This plan is for more experienced ultra runners who normally place in the top half of the results in ultras.
 This is an advanced mountain-ultra plan for “Sky Running” style races with big vertical gain and loss and lots of steep hills/mountains.
-If you really need/want to work on hill running it could also be used for races like TNF 50 San Francisco or Mountain Masochist (moderate amount of vertical gain/loss with easier terrain).
+If you really need/want to work on hill running it could also be used for races like Quad Rock or Mountain Masochist (moderate amount of vertical gain/loss with easier terrain).
 It tops out at 64-84 miles per week (103-135km/week).
 This will include challenging workouts to give you the best possible chance to reach your goals in mountain ultras from 50km to 50-miles (80km).

 A 16-week calendar grid chart with everyday specifically detailed with a training workout.
 The plan progresses with periodized phases to build your fitness, speed and strength so that you peak for your goal race in 16 weeks time.
 For every hill workout there is a treadmill option.

 Mountain-Ultra Training Plan